-(This diary was transcribed for the 1st edition of THE CAHABA JOURNAL (Bibb County, Alabama)
+(This diary excerpt was transcribed for the 1st edition of THE CAHABA JOURNAL (Bibb County, Alabama)

 THOMAS M. FANCHER DIARY